foss-for-synopsys-dwc-arc-processors/toolchain/README.md

     (gdb) continue
     (gdb) quit

+GDB also might execute commands in a batch mode so that it could be done
+automatically:

+    $ arc-elf32-gdb -nx --batch -ex 'target remote :51000' -ex 'load' \
+                                -ex 'break main' -ex 'break exit' \
+                                -ex 'continue' -ex 'continue' -ex 'quit' a.out

 If one of the HS TCFs is used, then it is required to add `-on nsim_isa_ll64_option` to nSIM options, because GCC for ARC automatically generates double-world memory operations, which are not enabled in TCFs